Curious about what Algolia can do for your business?

 At the end of the day, the main point of search is to connect your content with your users’ intent.
 User experience requirements should be high priority when deciding which federated search approach to take.
 If users expect a single list of heterogeneous results (think Google Drive), search-time or index-time merging are good solutions to decide between based on your data environment and resources.
 If users already know what they are looking for but could benefit from additional content or a structured results layout, a federated search interface is the right solution.

 No matter which approach you take, Algolia can help speed your implementation of federated search.
 With blazing fast search results, support for virtually any type of data source and the ability to customize search UIs to help guide users, Algolia makes it easy to add federated search functionality to your website.
-See for yourself by signing up for a free trial.
+See for yourself by signing up for a free account.